 - Other related DTCs could also be stored

 Proper diagnosis of trouble codes is essential in reaching an effective and long-term solution.
 OBD-II codes, such as the P0054, have a lot of possible causes.
 Because of this, determining the root cause of the issue can be difficult, but it’s still possible.

 Repair manuals and databases are the best sources for troubleshooting and repair information.
 These sources contain specific and detailed repair instructions, as well as diagrams and illustrations that are easy to understand.
 Alternatively, you can use other sources online, such as how-to-videos and the like.

-There is no single cure-all solution for many problems that set OBD-II codes such as the P0054.
+Note that this is not the only way to fix P0054 because there is no single cure-all solution for many problems that set OBD-II codes.
 First, there are a handful of possible causes per code.
 Second, vehicles are made differently, depending on the manufacturer.
 Repair instructions may be different for a Toyota and a Chevy.